Serpenseth/SimpleEtherWallet/README.md

 ## Final steps
 Move the `images` folder and `simpleetherwallet.pyw` into a folder of your choice (for example `C:\Users\Bob\SimpleEtherWallet`)

-To run SimpleEtherWallet, double click `simpleetherwallet.pyw`
+To run SimpleEtherWallet, double click `simpleetherwallet.pyw`.

 # Linux: